 • Prep all of your ingredients.
 Allow the extra juices to drain and the produce to dry before mixing in bowl.
 Use a paper towel if needed to dry the ingredients.

-• Combine the corn, beans, bell pepper and onion into a medium sized bowl.
+• Combine 1 cup corn, 15 ounce black beans, 1 red bell pepper and 1/2 cup red onion into a medium sized bowl.
 Remove excess juice from tomatoes and then add to the bowl.
-Add the fresh cilantro.
+Add 1/2 cup fresh cilantro.
 Stir gently to combine.

-• Squeeze fresh lime juice over the top and gently stir.
+• Squeeze fresh lime juice from two limes over the top and gently stir.
 Add more lime juice, salt and pepper to taste.
 Add a teaspoon of sugar if you'd like to cut the acidity or add a sprinkle or cumin for a little more spice.

 • Gently stir and store in the refrigerator until ready to serve.
 Enjoy with your favorite tortilla chips or add to a Mexican dish!